web-infra-dev/midscene/apps/site/docs/en/docs/usage/API.md

 export LANGCHAIN_PROJECT="your_project_name_here"
 ```

-Launch MidScene, you should see logs like this:
+Launch Midscene, you should see logs like this:

 ```log
 DEBUGGING MODE: langsmith wrapper enabled